alskaf1293/neuralcomputer/README.md

-# Mortal Computer RTL Simulation
+# Neural Computer RTL Simulation

-This repository contains the SystemVerilog implementation and verification tests for the Mortal Computer architecture.
+This repository contains the SystemVerilog implementation and verification tests for the Neural Computer architecture.

 The repository includes: